php-fig/fig-standards/proposed/http-middleware/middleware.md

 with other middleware components, in the processing of an incoming HTTP Request and the creation of a resulting HTTP Response, as defined by PSR-7.

-Middleware consumers such as frameworks and middleware stack containers MUST use a type declaration against one of the middleware interfaces:

-- `Psr\Http\Middleware\MiddlewareInterface` if both client and server middleware are supported
-- `Psr\Http\Middleware\ClientMiddlewareInterface` if only client middleware is supported
-- `Psr\Http\Middleware\ServerMiddlewareInterface` if only server middleware is supported

-Generally consumers SHOULD declare the type as `MiddlewareInterface` unless the consumer only processes client requests.
+Middleware using this standard MUST implement the following interface:

+- `Psr\Http\ServerMiddleware\MiddlewareInterface`

+Middleware dispatching systems using this standard MUST implement the following
+interface:

+- `Psr\Http\ServerMiddleware\DelegateInterface`

+Legacy middleware implementing a double pass approach MUST be wrapped using an object that implements the `MiddlewareInterface`.

-### 1.1 Containers
+### 1.1 Dispatchers

-An HTTP middleware container is an object that holds multiple middleware components that can be used to process one or more requests in sequence.
+An HTTP middleware dispatcher is an object that holds multiple middleware components that can be used to process one or more requests in sequence.

-The middleware container MUST pass the request and a dispatcher to each middleware component that it executes.
-The dispatcher MUST be able to execute the next available middleware or if no more middleware is available, create a default response.
+The middleware dispatcher MUST pass the request and a delegate to each middleware component that it executes.
+The delegate MUST be able to execute the next available middleware or if no more middleware is available, create a default response.